 For every advancement that minorities make-mostly Black people-there have been white people protesting those advancements.
 A lot of the protests come in form of legislation (see all the restrictive voting laws being passed today), others come in the form of violence.

 Most of us have seen the pictures of the first Black children attending what were all white schools in the South, people being pulled off lunch counters, cracked across the head while marching across the Edmund Pettus Bridge in Alabama, even beaten on St Augustine Beach.
 If you think white rage is not real you can start researching those incidents or by reading about the Tulsa, Rosewood, and Ocoee massacres (or the many others), you could try visiting the The National Museum for Peace and Justice, where there is a memorial to the poor souls taken by lynching.
 4.

-The burdens of being hated, looked down upon, and terrorized are immeasurable to the human psyche, the economic costs of the destroyed lives and livelihoods are unimaginable, I will draw down on this later in another article.
+The burdens of being hated, looked down upon, and terrorized are immeasurable to the human psyche, the economic costs of the destroyed lives and livelihoods are unimaginable.
 We must face our past head on if we are to reach our potential as a nation, not all of us are lawyers so we don’t need to study legal theory.
 We must know our history.
 As my pastor used to say if you don’t know the Bible the devil will use it against you, the same with our collective history.
 The devils want us all divided and will turn our own people against us to maintain political power.
 You fight the devil by being educated, and not ignorant.